-Engage Your Student with Paradigm-Shifting,
+Engage Your Student with Paradigm-Shifting, Faith-Building Facts!

-King Alfred’s English: A History of the Language We Speak and Why We Should Be Glad We DoDo you remember the first time you looked under the hood of a car or popped off the back of an electric toy to see the inner workings?
+Do you remember the first time you looked under the hood of a car or popped off the back of an electric toy to see the inner workings?
 Well, most of us go through our entire life speaking a highly complex and organized set of sounds we call language without ever getting a glimpse under its hood.
 So come have a look at some of the hidden springs and gears that have steered and energized English over the centuries.
 King Alfred’s English provides a guided tour of forces and events, conquerors and writers that have shaped, simplified, matured and expanded English into what it is today—the first truly global language in history.
-170 pages, softcover Available on Kindle for $5.95 |

-The capstone of the book is the story of how we got the Bible in English and it’s influence upon our language.
+The capstone of the book is the story of how we got the Bible in English and its influence upon our language.

 - What were the driving ideas behind the Reformation?